yogeshwar607/shreemoryacabs/CONTENT_GUIDE.md

 # Content Management Guide

 ## Overview
-The `content.json` file is the central place to manage all pricing, routes, vehicles, and business information for GreenEVCabs website.
+The `content.json` file is the central place to manage all pricing, routes, vehicles, and business information for Shree Morya Cabs website.

 ## How to Update Prices